-The risk mitigation process must be completed prior to removal of the paper-based information associated with a particular EFB application.
+The risk mitigation process must be completed before removing the paper-based information associated with a particular EFB application.
 These requirements also apply to an operator who intends to begin operation of any aircraft type without paper-based information.

 12.10 Database Update Process